stefanpejcic/OpenPanel/documentation/docs/admin/services/log_viewer.md

 # Log Viewer

-The *OpenAdmin > Services > View Log Files* feature enables users to access and monitor logs for both OpenPanel and system services.
+The *OpenAdmin > Services > View Log Files* feature enables Administrators to access and monitor logs for both OpenPanel and system services.

 ![log viewer page](https://i.postimg.cc/zGmWT8L0/errorlof.png)

 ## How to View Log Files

-Navigate to Services > View Log Files
+Navigate to *Services > View Log Files*

 Select the log file you would like to view and optionally number of lines from the file.